 This is a serving volunteer position, ideal for those interested in providing opportunities for peer networking and resource sharing, collaborating on special projects that meet a unique need, or communicating the value of the Association.

-ACUI is accepting applications for this role through April 26!
+ACUI is accepting applications for this role!

 Download the on-demand Community Leader Presentation to learn more about the open positions!